-CHEEK SPARGER DRAINAGE, FENCING AND BEAUTIFICATION
+CHEEK SPARGER DRAINAGE & FENCING

-READ BELOW FOR BACKGROUND INFORMATION AND NEXT STEPS.
+BACKGROUND INFORMATION AND NEXT STEPS

 Secondly, homeowners who reside along the perimeter fence are experiencing heavy run off from their properties, some of which is seeking an outlet under the fencing and undermining the concrete footings that support it.
 HOA volunteers have installed gravel and pipes to ease the erosion but it is only temporary.
 Once the City work has been completed, an evaluation of those situations will be done and solutions sought to protect both private property, the fencing and City property.
 Money that had been allocated for this year to repair and stain the fencing may need to be diverted to repair the damage already done and stabilize the fencing.
 Stay tuned, this will take a while.